flawsv/apb/README.md

 You can follow lazer's guide to disabling UI elements [here](https://github.com/lvzxr/apb-reloaded/blob/main/UI.md).

+# PSA for AMD GPU users

+If you own an AMD GPU and are getting weird stutters or freezes in APB, you'll need to go into your BIOS settings and turn off Re-size/Resizable bar and 4G decoding.
+You can google more about how to do this if you're unfamiliar.

+This is a known issue to the APB devs.

 # Credits, Links and Special Thanks

 ### Massive thanks to the following: